RiadhAdrani/slick-portfolio-svelte/README.md

 - update `src/lib/params.ts` with your data.
 - update `src/lib/index.scss` for custom styling.
+- update `static/favicon.ico` to customize the tab's icon.

 Feel free to explore and hack the template to your needs if you feel like it.